EleutherAI/tyche/README.md

-# Tyche: Precisely estimating the volume of basins in neural net parameter space corresponding to interpretable behaviors
+# Tyche: Precisely estimating the sizes of basins in neural net parameter space corresponding to interpretable behaviors
 *According to Pausanias in his Description of Greece, Palamedes created the first pair of dice and gave them as an offering to Tyche.*

+## Purpose

+This repo contains tool to measure the sizes of behavioral basins.

+A behavioral basin is a region in parameter space defined by functional behavior, such as loss on a dataset, rather than e.g. similarity of weight vectors.

+"Size" here means total prior measure, where the prior is uniform (so that size = volume) or Gaussian (e.g. init distribution density).

+The sizes of behavioral basins can be interpreted as a measure of network complexity (by taking the negative logarithm).
+When the prior is normalized, they can also be interpreted as the prior probability of the basin-defining behavior.

 ## Installation